Page prepared: 030101

 Two Community Contracts in the Form of Sworn Brotherhoods

-The following two contracts were collected by L. Ivanov in Manchuria at the turn of this century and published in Russian translation (Ivanov 1914).
+The following two contracts were collected by L. Ivanov in Manchuria at the turn of the twentieth century and published in Russian translation (Ivanov 1914).
 They are of interest here because they represent an extreme example of the instrumental use of sworn brotherhood, in this case to provide a simple legal system for the governance of a community.
 They are reproduced here partly in the hope that they may also interest students of Chinese law.

 In his introduction, Ivanov explains that: